 The sales tax is measured by gross receipts from retail sales.
 The use tax is measured by the sales price of the property.
-The state tax rate is the same for both taxes, and is currently 6.25%.
+The state tax rate is the same for both taxes, and is 6.25% through June 30, 2011, and 5.25% thereafter.
 "Gross receipts" and "sales price" mean the total amount of the sale or lease, including all receipts, cash, credits and property of any kind or nature but not including the amount of any tax (except manufacturers' or importers' excise tax) imposed by the United States upon or with respect to retail sales and not including the amount of any tax imposed by the state upon diesel fuel, or the amount of any transactions or sales tax or use tax imposed by any city, county or city and county or special taxing district within this state.
 "Gross receipts" and "sales price" also do not 1) include amounts charged for the value of intangible personal property in certain technology transfer agreements, 2) certain charges for transporting landfill, and 3) amounts equal to the sales or use tax on the federal manufacturers' or importers' excise tax imposed on specified fuel purchases under certain conditions.

 The granting of possession of tangible personal property by a lessor to a lessee is a continuing sale in this state, and the possession of such property by a lessee is a continuing purchase for use in this state.
 The tax is collected by the lessor at the time of each payment pursuant to the lease.
 Leases are not sales if the property involved consists of motion picture and television films or tapes, certain linen supplies and similar articles, certain household furnishings and certain mobile transportation equipment with the exception of chemical toilet units and videocassettes, videotapes, and videodiscs for private use, and leases of property in substantially the same form as acquired by the lessor on which the lessor has paid use tax or sales tax reimbursement are not subject to tax.
 "Lease" does not include a use of tangible personal property for a period of less than one day for a charge of less than twenty dollars ($20) when the privilege to use the property is restricted to use thereof on the premises or at a business location of the grantor of the privilege.